Cannabis 101 By Sylph Wu|17 December 2025

 Temperature Problems

-Temperature is arguably the most critical variable in dabbing.
-The nail must be hot enough to vaporize concentrates but not so hot that it combusts them.
+Temperature is the most important variable in dabbing.
+The nail must be hot enough to vaporize concentrate, but not so hot that it combusts the oil and destroys flavor.

 Water Level and Filtration Balance